estebanfoucher/sailboat_CV/utils/track/README.md

 - Colors are in BGR format for OpenCV.

 ## Notes
+- Videos are output with H.264 encoding and fast-start flags for optimal compatibility
+- Uses FFmpegVideoWriter for direct frame-to-video conversion without post-processing
-- Rendering uses the original detector class for color and label.
+- Rendering uses the original detector class for color and label
-- Extend or modify the pipeline as needed for your use case.
+- Extend or modify the pipeline as needed for your use case